 32 Investigations

-(1) The Regulator must, in applicable circumstances, at its own instance or on receipt of a complaint or inquiry relating to the generation, transmission, distribution or trading, investigate complaints –
+(1) The Regulator must, in applicable circumstances, at its own instance or on receipt of a complaint relating to generation, transmission, distribution, trading or system operation, investigate and prepare a preliminary report in respect of –

-(a) of discrimination regarding tariffs or conditions of access;
+(a) alleged discrimination regarding tariffs or conditions of access;

-(b) if a licensee is involved, of failure to abide by its licensing conditions; or
+(b) if a licensee is involved, an alleged failure to abide by its licensing conditions.

-(2) On receipt of a report under subsection (1), the Regulator may institute a formal investigation.
+(2) On receipt of a preliminary report under subsection (1), the Regulator may institute a formal investigation.

 (3) Upon instituting a formal investigation under subsection (2) –